 Windham Foundation Mission

 Windham is a special place for all of us.
-Established as a non-profit in 2004, our mission is to help preserve and enrich the quality of life in Windham and the mountaintop.
-We’re committed to inspiring lives and enhancing our community through funding for education, recreation, the arts and community initiatives.
+Established as a non-profit in 2004, our mission is to help Windham develop and grow in a logical way that doesn’t disturb the natural beauty or local community.
+We’re committed to inspiring lives and enhancing our community through funding for education, recreation, the arts, and community initiatives.

 We’ve granted over $1.2 million to support educational programs in Windham.
 Projects include funding for the summer reading program and eReaders at the Windham Library, façade and capital improvements to Windham Ashland Jewett Central School (WAJ), classroom computers, a distance learning center and basketball and tennis courts.
 We offer the largest college scholarship to a graduating senior—$15,000 over the course of four years.
 Since 2004 we have helped local students reach their dream of a higher education.
 We fund science field trips, teacher mentoring, after-school enrichment, and summer theater projects.
 Many have acclaimed, “Windham Foundation, where would we be without you.”

 We actively fund recreation programs that engage local youth, teens, and families alike.
 We also educate people about the Catskill Mountains, the forests, and watershed.
 We are proud to sponsor new initiatives such as the Windham World Cup Bike Festival that bring people from around the world to our area.
 Planning and cultivation for the Windham Path started years ago.
 Funding from the Windham Foundation made it real.
 Now a destination for many….
 Little League Scoreboard, Yankee Stadium field trips, Playground and Sports Equipment for WAJ Central School, Tennis and Basketball Courts, and uniforms for mountain bike and soccer teams.